15 Top-Rated Attractions & Things to Do in Eureka, CA

 Official site: https://www.parks.ca.gov/?page_id=425

 South of the city, Humboldt Bay National Wildlife Refuge provides over 4,000 acres of vital natural habitat.
-Popular with marine and land-based mammals like sea lions, porcupines, and river otters, the refuge is particularly teeming with numerous species of migratory birds.
+It's popular with land-based mammals like sea lions, porcupines, and river otters, but is particularly teeming with numerous species of migratory birds.
 This abundance of wildlife and natural space also makes the refuge popular with photographers, hikers, and anyone looking to step away from the city.

 Address: 1020 Ranch Road, Loleta, California